Evaluating Detection Thresholds: The Impact of False Positives and Negatives on Super-Resolution Ultrasound Localization Microscopy: Abstract

 \section{Abstract}

 Super-resolution ultrasound imaging with ultrasound localization microscopy (ULM) offers a high-resolution view of microvascular structures.
 Yet, ULM image quality heavily relies on precise microbubble (MB) detection.
 Despite the crucial role of localization algorithms, there has been limited focus on the practical pitfalls in MB detection tasks such as setting the detection threshold.
 This study examines how False Positives (FPs) and False Negatives (FNs) affect ULM image quality by systematically adding controlled detection errors to simulated data.
 Results indicate that while both FP and FN rates impact Peak Signal-to-Noise Ratio (PSNR) similarly, increasing FP rates from 0\% to 20\% decreases Structural Similarity Index (SSIM) by 7\%, whereas same FN rates cause a greater drop of around 45\%.
 Moreover, dense MB regions are more resilient to detection errors, while sparse regions show high sensitivity, showcasing the need for robust MB detection frameworks to enhance super-resolution imaging.
-The code will be released at \url{http://code.sonography.ai/} and \url{https://github.com/IMPACT-L} after acceptance.
+The code is available at \url{http://code.sonography.ai/} and \href{https://github.com/IMPACT-L/ULMThresholdAnalysis}{https://github.com/IMPACT-L/ULMThresholdAnalysis}.

 \keywords{Super-resolution ultrasound, Ultrasound Localization Microscopy, Microbubbles, Sensitivity analysis.}